 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-The dance itself comes from the opening of a anime known as Galaxy Angel Rune which was the counterpart of the second Galaxy Angel game.
+The dance itself comes from the opening of a Japanese TV anime Galaxy Angel Rune, the counterpart of Galaxy Angel II games (shown below, left).
 It ran for 13 episodes in 2006 and generally did not receive very good reviews compared to it’s first season.
+Meanwhile The song that is used is a sped-up version of Danish duo Me & My’s 1995 single, “Baby Boy”, by DJ Speedycake who is famous for creating the sped-up remix of Caramelldansen (shown below, right).

 The days to follow had users uploading their own versions of the meme.